agamemnus/cordova-plugin-appversion/README.md

 appversion
 ==================

-Access the app version of your code.
+Get the app version of your code.

 Usage / Function List
 ----------------------